lunatech-labs/lunatech-beginner-quarkus-course/slides/10-graalvm.md

 ## Learning outcomes

-Après ce module, vous devrez savoir :
+After this module, you should know:
-* Ce qu'est GraalVM et son rôle
+* What Graal VM is and his role
-* Compiler una application en exécutable natif
+* How to compile an application into a native executable
-* Déboguer un exécutable natif
+* How to test a native executable

 ## Introduction